cconsta1/ABMA/index.md

 ## <span style="color:	#36454F"> PART I:  LEARNING TO WALK </span>
 <a name="Chapter 1"></a>
 ### <span style="color:	#36454F"> Chapter 1: The Foundational Steps of Building an Agent-Based Model </span>
-<i> • Tutorial in basic NetLogo: agents, procedures and the interface • Definitions of modeling, simulation, algorithm • What is pseudocode? • Model documentation </i>
+<i> • Intro tutorial in NetLogo software: INTERFACE and CODE tabs, agents, and procedures • Definitions of modeling, simulation, and algorithm • What is pseudocode? • Types and purposes of models </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch1"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 2"></a>
 ### <span style="color:	#585858"> Chapter 2: Trading up to Complex Models of Economic Interaction </span>
-<i> • Tutorial in intermediate NetLogo: variables, loops, breeds, reporters, lists • How to build complex models? • Definitions of scale, entity, stochasticity • Principles of code development & debugging techniques </i>
+<i> • Tutorial in intermediate NetLogo: variables, loops, breeds, reporters, lists, and plots • Building up to complex models • Definitions of scale, entity, stochasticity • Principles of code development and debugging techniques </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch2"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 3"></a>
 ### Chapter 3: Reaping the Rewards: Addressing Archaeological Questions
-<i> • Tutorial in advanced NetLogo: Complex structures • Definitions of parameterization, artificial data, validation, equifinality • Simulating archaeological record & validation against data • How to write efficient code? </i>
+<i> • Tutorial in advanced NetLogo: complex structures • Definitions of parameterization, artificial data, validation, and equifinality • Simulating archaeological record and validation against data • Writing efficient code </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch3" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>